Story

 Alexander Neibaur, Diary, LDS Archives, Pg.
 13

 [May] 30.
-J. [Joseph] Smith preached from the last two [chapters of] Chronicles.
+J. [Joseph] Smith preached from the last two [chapters

 Alexander Neibaur, Diary, LDS Archives, Pg.
 13